smdion/docker-containers/beets/README.md

 ## Description:

-This is a Dockerfile for "beets" - (http://beets.radbox.org/) On github, in the src folder you will find "SABbeets.sh" which is the script that will run beets from this container.
+This is a Dockerfile for "beets" - (http://beets.radbox.org/).
+Access the files by using the Docker Exec command

-It assumes you are running all containers with the network stack being shared with the host.
+#### `docker exec Beets beet`

 ## Volumes: